Choosing a vCore service tier, compute, memory, storage, and IO resources

 Migration of failover groups with multiple databases requires individual migration of the primary and secondary databases.
 During that process, the same considerations and sequencing rules apply.
 After the databases are converted to the vCore-based model, the failover group will remain in effect with the same policy settings.

 You can only create a geo-secondary using the same service tier as the primary.
 For database with high log generation rate, it is advised that the secondary is created with the same performance level as the primary.
 If you are creating a geo-secondary in the elastic pool for a single primary database, it is advised that the pool has the

 maxVCore setting that matches the primary database performance level.
 If you are creating a geo-secondary in the elastic pool for a primary in another elastic pool, it is advised that the pools have the same

 Using database copy to convert a DTU-based database to a vCore-based database.

 You can copy any database with a DTU-based performance level to a database with a vCore-based performance level without restrictions or special sequencing as long as the target performance level supports the maximum database size of the source database.
 This is because the database copy creates a snapshot of data as of the starting time of the copy operation and does not perform data synchronization between the source and the target.

-- For details on specific performance levels and storage size choices available, see SQL Database DTU-based resource limits and SQL Database vCore-based resource limits.
+- For details on specific performance levels and storage size choices available for single database, see SQL Database vCore-based resource limits for single databases